kennytilton/flutter-mx/README.md

 Mr. Kernighan co-authored "The C Programming Language" with Dennis Ritchie, and contributed the bit on "hello, world".

-The code for `hello-world` is [here](https://github.com/kennytilton/flutter-mx/blob/main/src/tiltontec/example/x00_hello_world.cljd).
+The code for our `f/mx` `hello-world` is [here](https://github.com/kennytilton/flutter-mx/blob/main/src/tiltontec/example/x00_hello_world.cljd).

 #### 4. Running other examples.

 To try a different example:
 1. Edit [main.cljd](https://github.com/kennytilton/flutter-mx/blob/d6cd6e14027ed8f00a42ca6cc2464e48142922d4/src/tiltontec/main.cljd#L43) and change the namespace `xhello` in `(xhello/make-app)` to one of the namespaces listed above in the NS requires.
-Try `xcounter` to see the standard Flutter Counter app, or `todo` to see the [TodoMVC classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md)
+Try `xcounter` to see the standard Flutter Counter app, or `todo` to see the [TodoMVC classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md).
+2. Save your changes.
-2. Now switch back to the terminal where the app was launched and hit RETURN, once you see the app has been rebuilt.
-It just takes a few seconds.
+3. Now switch back to the "watch" terminal and wait a few seconds until you see that the app has been rebuilt.
+4. Now hit RETURN.
-3. Check the sim to see the new app.
+5. Check the sim to see the new app.

 Here is a TodoMVC medium screenshot:

 ![f/mx TodoMVC screenshot](image/todomvc-app.jpeg)

-Our `TodoMVC` extends the spec and adds a lookup of any entry on OpenFDA, and sets the type to red if the lookup succeeds.
-There is no point to this, except we get to demonstrate how to make something like XHR reactive, handling the async aspect gracefully.
+Our `TodoMVC` extends the spec and adds a lookup of any entry on OpenFDA, and sets the text color of the Todo to red if the lookup succeeds.
+There is no point to this, except as a demonstration of how to make a non-reactive API such as XHR reactive, thus handling async gracefully.

 ### Workflow
 Here is how I work.
 We will extend this section greatly as we help others get started on Matrix: